mysteryx93/OntraportApi.NET/README.md

 3. Add all custom fields to your custom object.
 Your class inherits from ApiCustomObjectBase.

 Obtain your list of custom fields using the *OntraportRecordings.GetCustomFieldsAsync()* method.
+The parent field is of type Int.

 ```c#
 public class ApiRecording : ApiCustomObjectBase